 Katadyn Pocket Overview

 Katadyn Pocket water filter is one of those few backpacking filters that combine sleek aesthetics with great filtration prowess.

 The chic yet sturdy filter lives up to the Swiss promise of quality and durability.
 The Katadyn Group of Switzerland which manufactures the wilderness filter was established in 1928.
-The group is a market leader in portable, personal water treatment systems and products for the outdoor and the marine industries.
+The group is a market leader in personal, portable water treatment systems and products for the outdoor and marine industries.

 This Pocket Water Microfilter is a pump-style filter.
 This hand-held pump needs to be manually operated for the filtration process to take effect.
 Though this will keep your hands engaged unlike in a gravity filter, nevertheless, the fast flow rate will fill bottles or, even hydration reservoirs in a relatively short period of time.

 Its durability is the true value for money.
 It is made to last many years before it gives way to any visible wear and tear.
 The tough plastic casing that wraps the ceramic filter ensures that it withstands abusive use and the falls and bumps that follow a backpacker’s lifestyle.

 Further, the 0.2-micron ceramic filter can warrant freshwater supply even from the most vile, nauseating sources of water.
 This implies that even on treks where freshwater sources are scarce, the filter will provide you with life-saving water that is free from impurities like bacteria, protozoa, and sediments.

 And in lieu of this, all that the filter demands, as a maintenance effort, is an occasional scrubbing.
 You will know it’s time to scrub and clean the filter when you experience a drop in its filtration rate.

 Consider all the negatives that you want to, but nothing comes even close to this Swiss promise of quality and endurance in water filtration.

 To know why, read the key features of this filter, and beware, you might just get carried away!